jorgebucaran/hydro/README.md

 <i>R</i> <b>~</b> ❱ ⎢
 </pre>

-We even set the terminal title to `$PWD` and the currently running command.
+We even set the terminal title to `$PWD` and the currently running command for you.

 ```
 fish ~/projects/hydro